Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 And if we also account for overall total spend across the two models, the result is as follows:

-Both models are currently in the red, which means a total loss of 18.71% at present - just under one fifth down on initial return on investment and a trend that needs to be rectified before the business end of the season gets underway.
+Both models finish in the red, which means a total loss of 15.81% - just over one sixth down on initial return on investment.